nancchan/saas-customer-onboarding-business-systems/documentation/data_quality_report.md

 **Resolution:**

-The missing phone value was retained as `NULL` in the cleaned dataset rather than creating or assuming information that was not available.
+The missing phone value was retained as `NULL` rather than creating information that was not available.

+---

-## Data Standardization
+### Data Standardization

 The customer dataset was reviewed to ensure that customer and account information followed a consistent structure.

-The final dataset uses the following fields:
+The final dataset uses:

 - First Name
 - Last Name